 A music degree from Elmhurst opens the door to a wealth of careers.

 Students have myriad opportunities to perform on and off campus.
 Solo recitals, small ensemble performances and large ensemble concerts are presented to all students on the campus.
-In addition, local clubs, churches and banquet halls make requests of Elmhurst College musicians, as do numerous venues in Chicago.
+In addition, local clubs, organizations and churches make requests of Elmhurst College musicians, as do numerous venues in Chicago.
 There are also performing opportunities at professional conferences and programs in the United States and abroad.

 Do you want to work for a record company, a radio station, or a major music festival?
 You can—while you're still an undergraduate!
 Our students have completed internships with the Chicago Symphony Orchestra, radio powerhouse B96, Ravinia Festival, and Universal Records, among others.

-As a student here, you'll be able to produce and market your own CDs—or even earn some money by producing the work of outside groups.
-One group of students recently formed its own record-producing company—one of only four such student-run companies in the nation.
+As a student here, you'll be able to produce and market your own CDs—or even earn money by producing the work of outside groups.
+One group of students recently formed its own record-producing company.

 Elmhurst is located in one of the largest media centers in the nation, and our studio teachers are among the best in the music industry.
 Opportunities abound for Elmhurst students to make professional connections in all areas of music.